eseckft/BitAds.ai/docs/mining.md

    Installation instructions can be found [here](https://pm2.io/docs/runtime/guide/installation/)

-### Create account on BitAds.ai (Optional)
+### Create account on BitAds.ai (Mandatory)

-For easy access to unique links for each marketing campaign and miner statistics, it is highly recommended to have a registered account on BitAds.
+To generate unique links for active marketing campaigns, register your miner on BitAds.ai.
+For easy access to links and miner stats, having a registered account is recommended.
 You can register here: [BitAds.ai](https://bitads.ai/register)  <br>

 ## Launch